Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Discussion and study limitations

 \section{Discussion and study limitations}

 In this study, we first studied the fact-checkers' activities, needs, and problems.
-We transformed the findings into practical implications for AI research, AI tasks and AI-based tools.
+We transformed the findings into practical implications for AI research, AI tasks, and AI-based tools.
 We have presented design implications, which have not yet been used to design and evaluate an AI tool.
-We defined the stages of the process in a natural setting, the most urgent user needs to autonomize and rejections to do so.
+We defined the stages of the process in a natural setting, the most urgent user needs to autonomate, and rejections to do so.
 Obtaining such results was possible due to the interdisciplinary collaboration (information and computer scientists) as well as due to the involvement of users in the first stages of autonomation.
-The necessity of such a human-centric AI approach was further demonstrated in the case of the tool for previously fact-checked claim retrieval~\cite{pikuliak_multilingual_2023}.
+The practical value of adopting a human-centric AI approach was exemplified by the Fact-check Finder (tool for previously fact-checked claim retrieval~\cite{pikuliak_multilingual_2023}).
 Our research study was the first stage of the HCAI design process, in which end-users are constantly involved in shaping and evaluating the supporting AI tools.
 Later on, fact-checkers should be actively involved in training AI models by applying a human-in-the-loop approach.

-The implications may be valuable not only for AI researchers but also practitioners from technological companies and social media platforms.
+The implications in this study may be valuable not only for AI researchers but also for practitioners from technological companies and social media platforms.
 In general, we recognized that AI has a tremendous potential to help fact-checkers across the whole fact-checking process.
-Nevertheless, considering the current technical maturity, we suggest using its potential especially in providing support in filtering the monitored content, searching within the existing fact-checks, and evidence retrieval.
+Nevertheless, considering the current technical maturity, we suggest using its potential, especially in providing support in filtering the monitored content, searching within the existing fact-checks, and evidence retrieval.
+An interesting avenue of further research is its use for summarization of fact-checks and their personalization/adaptation for various platforms and/or users.